NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

             The first approach is pure server side rendering.
 The client downloads the rendered HTML and the code that makes the page interactive.
 Notice how template 2 is repeated 3 times in the downloaded HTML.
         </p>
         <p>
             The second approach is to do server-side rendering, hydration and client-side rendering.
 The client downloads the rendered HTML, the code to render both templates 1 and 2, and the code that makes the page interactive.
 Like with the first framework, template 2 is repeated 3 times in the downloaded HTML.
-Notice also that the page loads more code to support hydration and client-side routing (We will talk about the routing part in the section <a href="#client-side-navigation">Client side navigation</a>).
+Notice also that the page loads more code to support hydration and client-side routing (We will talk about the routing part in the section <a href="#282-client-side-navigation">Client side navigation</a>).
 The page also loads the non-rendered data in order to support hydration and rerendering on the client when necessary.
 The page's data is downloaded twice: both in the rendered HTML and in raw format.
 This is sometimes called the <b>double data problem</b>.
         </p>
         <p>
             The third approach is pure client side rendering.
 The client downloads no rendered HTML.
 It downloads the code to render both templates 1 and 2, and the code that makes the page interactive.
 Unlike with the previous frameworks, there is no repetition of template 2 because no HTML is downloaded.
-And like the second framework, the page loads the code for client-side routing the non-rendered data in order to support rendering on the client.
+And like the second framework, the page loads the code for client-side routing the non-rendered data which is rendered to HTML on the client.
         </p>
     </figcaption>
 </figure>